russluber/predlog/README.md

 uv run predlog binary "Will it rain in San Diego tomorrow?" --prob 30
 ```

-This records a 30 percent forecast.
+This records a forecast stating that you think there's a 30% chance of rain in San Diego tomorrow.
 Binary probabilities must be greater than 0 and less than 100.

 Log a range prediction when the outcome will be a number: